-This program was approved for students entering the university in the Summer 2016 - Spring 2017 catalog year.
+This program was approved for students entering the university in the Summer 2017 - Spring 2018 catalog year.
 For more information about catalog year, go to Catalog Year Information.

-Applied Geography with a Track in Geospatial Technologies (GEOGBS GST)
+Bachelor of Science in Applied Geography with a Track in Geospatial Technologies (GEOGBS GST)